lulalala/mei/README.md

 `bottom_of_footer` footer content

-`after_form` content underneath the post such as news or board rules
+`after_form` content underneath the post form such as news or board rules